mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 weight: 20
 ---

 If you're a developer or system integrator looking to learn how to extend Mattermost product functionality, but not sure where to start, you're in the right place.
-In this section, you'll learn how to get started developing Mattermost Apps using the Mattermost Apps Framework.
+In this section, you'll learn how to get started developing Mattermost Apps using the Mattermost Apps framework.

 - Is JavaScript or Golang your language of choice?
 Jump right in to our [JavaScript](https://developers.mattermost.com/integrate/apps/quick-start-js/) and [Golang](https://developers.mattermost.com/integrate/apps/quick-start-go/) developer quick start guides.
 Looking for another language? *[learn how to contribute here]*
 - Got an existing Mattermost plugin you want to convert to an app? *[where to go for that info?]*

 ### Want to extend Mattermost **without** having to develop an app?
 Visit the [Mattermost Development Guides](https://developers.mattermost.com/integrate/admin-guide/) to explore the many Mattermost integrations already available.
-Then, browse the [Mattermost Marketplace](https://mattermost.com/marketplace/) to learn how our Mattermost Community is helping extend core Mattermost features with the Apps Framework to fit their specific organizational needs.
+Then, browse the [Mattermost Marketplace](https://mattermost.com/marketplace/) to learn how our Mattermost Community is helping extend core Mattermost features with the Apps framework to fit their specific organizational needs.

 ## What are Mattermost Apps?
 Mattermost Apps are lightweight, interactive add-ons to Mattermost implemented as a collection of HTTP endpoints.
 You can write Mattermost apps in your language of choice, and your app is supported on all Mattermost clients, including web, desktop, and mobile.

-Apps are available as a Developer Preview and we're looking for your feedback!
-Share constructive feedback in the [Mattermost Apps channel](https://community.mattermost.com/core/channels/mattermost-apps) on our Mattermost Community instance.
+Apps are now generally available and we always appreciate your feedback!
+Share constructive feedback in the [Mattermost Apps channel](https://community.mattermost.com/core/channels/mattermost-apps) on our Mattermost community instance.

-## What's the Mattermost Apps Framework?
+## What's the Mattermost Apps framework?

-*[what is it and how does it differ from the existing plugin framework?]*
+The Mattermost Apps framework wraps the Mattermost API into a tool making it easy to develop integrations that interact with both the Mattermost Server and web app in predefined ways.

-Using the Mattermost Apps Framework, you can:
+While plugins have the ability to modify the Mattermost Server and web app without having to fork those specific repositories, using the Mattermost Apps framework, you can:

 - Include full slash command control, including autocompletion.
 - Post messages to channels using the Mattermost REST APIs.